swift-dns/swift-dns/README.md

     </a>
 </p>

+# swift-dns

+A Swift DNS library built on top of SwiftNIO; aiming to provide DNS client, resolver and server implementations.

+## Platforms Requirements

+* Requires Swift 6.2.
-* On Apple platforms, requires macOS/iOS 26 etc... to use.
+* On Apple platforms, requires macOS/iOS 26 etc... as well, _to use_.
 * You can still depend on this library in packages supporting macOS 15 and lower.
   * But you'll need to guard your usage of this library with `@available` or `#available`.
   * Example: `@available(macOS 26, iOS 26, tvOS 26, watchOS 26, visionOS 26, *)`.

-# swift-dns

-A Swift DNS library built on top of SwiftNIO; aiming to provide DNS client, resolver and server implementations.

 ## Usage